 The Association operates a risk transfer strategy to provide protection against claims and so safeguard its reserves.
-During the year ended 20 February 2017, about 82% of the reinsurance contract was placed at Lloyd's, with the balance being placed with insurance companies in the UK and overseas.
-This is consistent with the placement last year.
+During the year ended 20 February 2018, 89% (2017, 82%) of the reinsurance contract was placed at Lloyd's, with the balance being placed with insurance companies in the UK and overseas.
 The Notes to the Financial Statements include details of the Association's reinsurance programme.